 Place de la Concorde is a beautiful 8 hectare square on tne banks of the river in Paris, in between the Champs Elysees and the Tuileries Gardens.
-It is part of the spectacular Paris triomphal way.
-See Place de la Concorde, a 18th century marvel and one of the top Paris things to see.
+It is part of the great triomphal way walk.
+See Place de la Concorde, a 18th century marvel and one of the top places to visit in Paris.

 In the middle of the Place de la Concorde, the 3200 years old obelisk comes from the egyptian temple of Luxor where it was marking the main entrance.

-A great way to see Paris from an elevated point other than the Eiffel Tower is la Grande Roue, a magical ferris wheel on Place de La Concorde.
+A great way to see Paris from an elevated point other than the Tour Eiffel is la Grande Roue, a magical ferris wheel on Place de La Concorde.
 La Grande Roue, 197 feet high, is located between the Tuileries Gardens and Concorde Square.
 Adults and kids will enjoy this different perspective on Paris.

 Open everyday from 11am to 12pm